drivechain-project/drivechain.info/misinformation/index.md

 No -- Bip300 **only** affects the people who use it.

-Your existing node, will still do EXACTLY what it was doing before.
+Your node will still do *exactly* what it was doing before.
 It will NOT *start* doing anything new; it will NOT *stop* doing anything it was doing before.
 This is the magic of the [*soft fork*](https://bitcointalk.org/index.php?topic=945977.0).
-This is a side-deal between consenting users and miners -- not you.